 The tragic tale of Marie Antoinette’s death during the French Revolution is the stuff of legend.
 But while the story of Marie Antoinette ends with her beheading in 1793, the tragedy of her family continued to unfold long after her death.

-Marie Antoinette and her husband, the Dauphin, were married for seven years before consummating their marriage -- much to the chagrin of Marie’s family, particularly her critical mother, the Empress Maria Teresa of the Holy Roman Empire.
+Marie Antoinette and her husband, the Dauphin, were wed for seven years before consummating their marriage—much to the chagrin of Marie’s family, particularly her critical mother, the Empress Maria Teresa of the Holy Roman Empire.
 Marie’s place in the royal household of France and Franco-Austrian relations absolutely depended on her producing a male heir, even before her husband became the King of France in 1774.
-Despite the rocky start, Marie and Louis XVI would have four children -- only one of whom lived to adulthood.